codacy/docs/docs/account/user-session-management.md

 # User session management

 To reduce the risk of unauthorized access to your account, Codacy sets automatic expiration timeouts for every session.
-When a session expires, Codacy invalidates the session both on the client and server side.
+When a session expires, Codacy invalidates the session both on the client and server side.<!--TODO PLUTO-883 Validate the behavior when there is an active session on the Git provider side, would that avoid an explicit re-login on refresh-->

 ## Idle session timeout